ucsb-csw8/w23k/_announcements/week-03.md

 ## ⏰ Week 4 - Due dates and Deadlines ⏰

 _Keep in mind that your grades have to be manually transferred to Gauchospace, so the synchronization is not instant.
 Your grades for each week's activities will be updated by Thursday at 1pm.
-We will process the extensions on the same day - you will receive a confirmation when your extension was processed and the grade was updated._
+We will process the extensions on the same day - you will receive a confirmation email when your extension was processed and the grade was updated._

 Upcoming deadlines are:
 * ⏰ **Saturday, 1/28 11:59PM** Due: **Weekly reflection** that will be posted on Gauchospace + **PA03** + **CA03**
 * ⏰ **Tuesday, 1/31 11:59PM** Due: **LA03**
-* ⏰ **Wednesday, 2/1 11:59PM** Due: **LA04 CHECKPOINT**
+* ⏰ **Wednesday, 2/1 11:59PM** Due: **LA04 CHECKPOINT** (Week 4 zyLabs with the word “Checkpoint” in their title).
+* ⏰ **Thursday**: in-class **Quiz 3** on Gauchospace, covering Week 1-3 content.
 * ⏰ **Saturday, 2/4 11:59PM** Due: **Weekly reflection** that will be posted on Gauchospace + **PA04** + **CA04**

 ## ➡️    Staying on Track

 As we move into Weeks 4 and 5, this course (as well as your other courses) will begin to pick up the pace.
-Plan for it and make sure that you stay ahead by ensuring that you finish your reading early and come to class having done your PAs.
+Plan for it and make sure that you stay ahead by ensuring that you finish your reading and zyBook activities early and come to class having done your PAs.

 🔮 [Looking ahead to Week 4]({{site.url}}/{{site.baseurl}}/calendar#week-4), your tasks for the upcoming days are:
 * Understand the flow of the program based on the results of Boolean conditions.
 Practice writing `assert` statements. 💎